dhruvdevu/dhruvdevu.github.io/index.md

 ## About
-I'm a PhD student in Physics at the University of Maryland, College Park.
-My research interests are mainly in quantum computation, including architecture-aware unitary synthesis, quantum algorithms, and complexity theory.
-I'm also interested in both quantum and classical machine learning.
-I'm fortunate to be advised by Professor [Alexey Gorshkov](https://groups.jqi.umd.edu/gorshkov/) and Professor [Andrew Childs](https://www.cs.umd.edu/~amchilds/).
+I'm a Senior Research Scientist at IonQ working on quantum computing.

-My studies at UMD have been supported by the NSF Graduate Research Fellowship and an LPS Quantum Graduate Fellowship.
+My work is guided by two questions: What are quantum computers good for, and how do we build them?
+I’ve worked across quantum compilation, algorithms, and complexity theory, connecting theory to practical architectures.

 Contact: [here](mailto:ddhruv@umd.edu), ddhruv@umd.edu